tsonglew/dutis/Readme.md

 > ⚠️ **Note**: This tool is designed specifically for macOS and will not work on other operating systems.

+> ⚠️ **Warning**: This tool relies on deprecated macOS CoreServices APIs (deprecated since macOS 10.4–12.0).
+While it currently works, it may become unstable or stop working in future macOS versions.
+Apple has not provided direct replacements for these APIs, making this the only available approach for programmatically managing file type associations.

 ## Features

 - 🎯 Set default applications for individual file extensions